Maticcm/Discord-Token-Login-Bookmarklet/README.md

 # 🔐 Discord Token Login Bookmarklet (Educational Use Only)

-> ⚠️ **Disclaimer:**
+ ⚠️ **Disclaimer:**
-> This project is for **educational and personal testing purposes only**.
+ This project is for **educational and personal testing purposes only**.
-> It is not intended for misuse, unauthorized access, or any activity that violates Discord's Terms of Service.
+ It is not intended for misuse, unauthorized access, or any activity that violates Discord's Terms of Service.
-> **Do NOT use this with any token other than your own.**
+ **Do NOT use this with any token other than your own.**
-> Public distribution or use of this script for malicious purposes is strictly prohibited.
+ Public distribution or use of this script for malicious purposes is strictly prohibited.
+ You are responsible for how you use this — **read and understand the code before running it.**

 ## 📌 What is this?